Jonathan2251/lbd/source/about.rst

 :ref:`sec-appendix-doc`:

-This book uses Sphix to generate pdf and epub format of document further.
+This book uses Sphinx to generate pdf and epub format of document further.
-Details how to install tools to and generate these docuemnts.
+Details about how to install tools to and generate these docuemnts and regression test for Cpu0 backend are included.

 .. [#llvm-license] http://llvm.org/docs/DeveloperPolicy.html#license